engity-com/bifroest/docs/reference/authorization/htpasswd.md

 ---
 toc_depth: 3
-description: How to authorize a requesting user via credentials stored in htpasswd format with Bifröst.
+description: How to authorize an user request via credentials stored in htpasswd format with Bifröst.
 ---

 # Htpasswd authorization

-Authorizes a requesting user via credentials stored in [htpasswd format](#format).
+Authorizes an user request via credentials stored in [htpasswd format](#format).

 ## Properties